-Notices of recalls and alerts from the U.S. Department of Agriculture (USDA) and U.S. Food and Drug Administration (FDA) are listed in the widget.
+Real-time notices of recalls and alerts from the U.S. Department of Agriculture (USDA) and U.S. Food and Drug Administration (FDA) are listed in the widget.
 To find a specific recall, you can scroll through the items listed in the widget and click on the recall or alert.

 If the product details in the recall notice match the details on the food product you have at home, do not open or consume the product.
 Instead, do one of the following: